stefanicjuraj/docs2llms/README.md

 # docs2llms

-docs2llms transforms software documentation content into formats optimized for use by AI and large language models (LLMs).
+Transform software documentation content into formats optimized for use by artificial intelligence (AI) and large language models (LLMs).

 ## Installation